Locations:

 The NIH selects institutions that are ideally positioned and committed to advancing the biomedical research priorities of the United States.
 Given the long history of collaboration, the many shared resources and the mission of scholarship of the Cleveland Clinic, both the Respiratory Institute and Lerner Research Institute were ideally positioned to answer the call of training leaders and independent scientists.

 Trainees are admitted to the T32 program for two to three years.
 The goal is to prepare them for independent career development grants such as K awards.
 K awards are 5-year, highly selective NIH grants that enable scientists to establish impactful and innovative research programs.
 The Respiratory Institute has supported a high number of K-funded physician-scientists who use basic, translational, clinical and population science methods to advance our understanding and care of respiratory diseases.
-Examples include a) studying metabolic abnormalities in pulmonary vascular disease, b) investigating the genetics of asthma, and asthma-related population health research, c) discovering novel therapeutic targets to halt the progression of fibrosis in patients with IPF or d) using novel databases to reduce health disparities in patients with sarcoidosis or undergoing lung transplant evaluation.
+Examples include a) studying metabolic abnormalities in pulmonary vascular disease, b) investigating the genetics of asthma, and asthma-related population health research, c) discovering novel therapeutic targets to halt the progression of fibrosis in patients with IPF or d) using novel databases to reduce differences in health outcomes in patients with sarcoidosis or undergoing lung transplant evaluation.
 On completion of these multiyear K awards, these early scientists are ideally positioned to become independent scientists.

 The NIH’s T32 and K award training programs have three overarching end goals: